zikula/core/docs/Development/General/Refactoring_3.md

 ### Extension menus

 `Zikula\Core\LinkContainer\LinkContainerCollector` and `Zikula\Core\LinkContainer\LinkContainerInterface` have been
 removed.
-Extension menus are not implemented using Knp Menu instead.
+Extension menus are now implemented using Knp Menu instead.
 See docs and system modules for further information and examples.

 ## Sending mails